espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 apt-get update
 ```

-> **NOTE:** IF you are using a container made with the Dockerfile from this extension `.devcontainer` generated directory (when you create a project using the `ESP-IDF: New Project`, `ESP-IDF: Add docker container configuration` or `ESP-IDF: Show Examples` commands).
+> **NOTE:** IF you are using a container made with the Dockerfile from this extension `.devcontainer` generated directory (when you create a project using the `ESP-IDF: New Project`, `ESP-IDF: Add Docker Container Configuration` or `ESP-IDF: Show Examples` commands).

 with this the local Windows and WSL are all installed.
 To check `usbipd` tool is working well on both side, please follow the following steps: